alexbock/open-optical-designer/readme.md

 (${A_4}y^4 + {A_6}y^6  + {A_8}y^8 + {A_{10}}y^{10}$ etc.) used for more complex aspherical surfaces are not currently supported because a more complex procedure is required to determine ray intersections in the absence of an algebraic solution for the parameter of an intersecting line.
 The `derivations` directory contains artifacts from the process of finding these solutions for reference.

+### Units

+Design parameters use generic measurement units, but designs generally follow a standard such as considering units equivalent to millimeters.
+Inputs and outputs that require specific units (such as the design center wavelength in micrometers) are labeled appropriately.

 ### Implemented Using Standard Web Technologies With No External Dependencies